Tips

 Prefer recycled paper.

 Use only the minimum necessary paper (for instance, paper tissues).
-Avoid printing
+Avoid printing unnecessary material.

 In public restrooms, avoid using paper to dry your hands if you have other alternatives.